 If you ever visit downtown Sheboygan, Wisconsin, first look for Norman Rockwell and then try and park downwind from Field to Fork bakery and grocery on 8th Street.
 Let your nose guide you in to a lovely place that both supports the local economy and encourages global sustainability.
 A pleasant surprise and our newest favorite place to eat, Field to Fork was friendly, worldly, and kid-friendly.
-Here the boys are pretending to defend the “cheese cave” against the bad guys.
-Inspired by a dance club in Italy, imagine tropical fish as seen through a glass floor with the tide rolling in.
-A Wisconsin girl at heart, try fried queso blanco if you want a little cheese inspiration with your morning coffee.
+Field to Fork is the only place I know of in Wisconsin with a cheese cave.

 Goodale’s Bakery just off of the main drag in Grayling, Michigan is not the most likely of tourist destinations.
 Desperate for coffee and adult conversation, we stumbled into the bakery somewhat by accident.
 A favorite venue for local residents for miles around, Goodale’s Bakery is now on or “must visit” list for next summer (and the summer after, and so on).
-Here is a photo of Owen post messiest donut in the entire display case.
+Here is a photo of my son enjoying the messiest donut in the entire display case.
 We stocked up on fresh-baked breads and cookies to freeze at the cabin and keep within snacking distance.
-Not operating at a particularly big city tempo, we chatted and “watched” people as we waited for our order.